 Swimmy’s world becomes much bigger when he loses his school of fish.
 When he explores the great sea in search of a new community, he learns about the beauty of the world and the way things work.
-He uses that knowledge to protect himself and his new community.
-There are two important messages for children and adults: work together for the common good and take risks in order to appreciate what the world has to offer.
-We can probably all benefit from a discussion about common good, which is an essential element of a democracy.
-This book may even spark discussions about the formation of our country.
-Think about what role common good plays in your family rules and practices.
-What is the role of common good in the community and country?
-Enjoy this delightful story and the discussions it sparks.
+In this story, we learn about the importance of working together for the common good and taking risks in order to appreciate what the world has to offer.

 ASK: What is a community?
 (Define community as the degree that people come together for the common good.)
-Talk about different communities we belong to (town, church, family, school, interest/social groups).
+Talk about different communities we belong to such as a town, church, family, school, interest/social groups.

 SHOW: Look at the cover at the black fish.
 A "community" of fish is called a school.
 Does this black fish have a school?

 CONNECT: We are going to read a story about a fish that needs a school.
 Let’s find out how he finds a school and shares his talents to gain their trust.

 ASK: What are the needs/wants of Swimmy (and the other fish)?
 What is the problem and how does Swimmy solve the problem?